 1/2 cup olive oil mayonnaise

-Simple: To the mayonnaise add the rest of the ingredients and mix well.
+Simple: To the mayonnaise add the capers, dill, Dijon mustard and lemon zest.
+Mix well.
 Or, if you are ever so diligent, make a mayonnaise from scratch and proceed from there!

 Directions for the salad: